 Grange Spa is a safe, secure, fun environment for your dog to spend the day relaxing and being spoilt.
 They have a very spacious indoor/outdoor facility and separate areas for large and small dogs to enjoy playtime together.
 This is a great idea if you want to do a holiday activity that won’t be suitable for your pet.

 Okere Falls Store is known as New Zealand’s best eco-friendly cafe.
-It’s a short drive from Rotorua, located across from the lake, a short walk to beautiful Okere Falls, and in a setting that is relaxed and fun.
+It’s a short drive from Rotorua with a short walk to beautiful Okere Falls.
 The chef prepares specialty food with a focus on comfort, relaxation and restoration.
-Great for a winter revive and best of all dogs are welcome!

 - It gets cold here in the winter – so remember to pack your dog’s coat if they are not of the furry variety.